worknate/galactic-encyclopedia/planets/Andophala.md

 **Ras Mishab** is the capital of **Arslan Tash**, a large nation of fertile plains in the northern hemisphere of Adophala.
 The eastern border is a wilderness frontier lined with small mountains, marking both the political boundary and the transition from grasslands to the sub-tropical temperate forests of northern Dnepr.

 Arslan Tash is the bread-basket of Adophala, and exports several valuable, exotic fruits and vegetables to other systems in the sector.
 The government subsidizes well-regarded research universities, with a focus on biologics, agriculture, and the arts.
+The tech level is generally TL4.

 A theocracy, Arslan Tash is ruled by Caliph, selected by the clergy, nominally bound by a "divine" constitution strongly influenced by a post-Scream flavor of Islamic law.
 The nation has found some measure of success economically despite repression of women and religious and sexual freedoms.

-Arslan Tash has a well-equipped aerospace force, with a ground force that is better suited to security and logistics.
-In their recent war with Dnepr, they have managed to gain completely atmosphere-superiority, effectively creating a blockade.
+Arslan Tash has a well-equipped aerospace force, with ground forces better suited to security and logistics.
+In their recent war with Dnepr, they have managed to gain complete air-superiority, effectively creating an atmospheric blockade.
 The third planetary nation, Mnarani, remains officially neutral in the conflict, but also suffers under this umbrella.

+There is one starport, located on the outskirts of Ras Mishab, serving both the small Arslan Tash space navy and commercial traffic.
+Several airbases are located throughout the countryside.

 ### Politics
 * Political Structure: oligarchy - theocracy